 Rennie Airth writes with consummate skill, unfolding his complex plots with ease and painting fully three-dimensional portraits of the characters in these three engaging novels.
 If you’re attracted to ably-written crime stories that bear no resemblance to the formulaic drawing-room whodunits of years past, you’ll enjoy these three books.
 Read them in chronological order, though.
 The reading experience deepens as you observe the aging protagonists live out their lives.

 There have been six books to date in the John Madden series, the first of which appeared in 1999.
 I’ve read them all (including the first three, which I read before I launched this blog).
-Here, I’ve reviewed The Reckoning (A terrific John Madden procedural from Rennie Airth), The Death of Kings (Solving a cold case in post-war England), and The Decent Inn of Death (John Madden #6) by Rennie Airth (Retired Scotland Yard detectives face off with a suspected war criminal).
+You’ll find the second book at The Blood-Dimmed Tide (A fascinating historical mystery novel).
+I’ve also reviewed The Reckoning (A terrific John Madden procedural from Rennie Airth), The Death of Kings (Solving a cold case in post-war England), and The Decent Inn of Death (Retired Scotland Yard detectives face off with a suspected war criminal).

 You might also enjoy my posts: